w3c/wai-coga/guide/clear/numeric-alternatives.md

 ## User Story

-<blockquote class="pull">As someone with dyscalculia I can better understand the content as it minimizes the use of numbers and maths or provides alternatives.</blockquote>
+<blockquote class="pull">As someone with dyscalculia I can easily understand content that avoids the use of numbers and maths by providing alternatives.</blockquote>

 ## What To Do